 Problem: the login attempt failed because you forgot the password, entered an incorrect password, or failed to reset your password.

-Solution: reset the password for this instance in the CVM console and restart the instance.
+Procedure: reset the password for this instance in the CVM Console and restart the instance.
+For more information, see Resetting Instance Password.

 Problem: Cloud Monitor shows a high load on the server’s CPU, and the system cannot be accessed remotely or access is slow.